SoftwareHeritage/swh-core/docs/config.md

 validation of configuration data.
 Validity of structure, value and existence may be checked.
 Conversions may also be performed.

-To ease the validation process which can be repetitive and cubersome, the library provides generic validation primitives and a validation routine based on a data model specification object, described at ["Library/Validation API"](#validation-api).
+To ease the validation process which can be repetitive and cumbersome, the library provides generic validation primitives and a validation routine based on a data model specification object, described at ["Library/Validation API"](#validation-api).

 ### Loading

-Loading is the process of fetching data from a data source into a memory space which is more easily accessible to the processing system.
-In the context of this system, this data is then read and converted into a Python object.
+Loading is the process of fetching configuration data to make it accessible as a Python object.

 Loading source may be: an I/O file abstraction (whatever its backing source), or an operating system path to such file abstraction, or such path resolvable from an